 Now this is an interesting question.
 What do you think of when we use the term litres?
-A liquid perhaps of how much water we need to drink in a day?
-But I’m sure he wouldn’t be thinking of air capacity in the size of a backpack/ rucksack?
+A liquid perhaps & how much water we need to drink in a day?
+But I’m sure you wouldn’t be thinking of air capacity in the size of a backpack/ rucksack?
 But that’s exactly how they are measured.

 Small backpacks are usually between 6 L and 12 L – Best for short walks, and perhaps cycling or running.
 They usually just have one compartment and maybe a couple of mesh nets for water bottles.

-A day pack is slightly larger between 10 L and 30 L and are ideal for days out, but they do start showing additional features with various pockets, compartments and space for water reservoirs for those longer days out.
+A day pack is slightly larger between 10 L and 30 L. Ideal for days out, but they do start showing additional features with various pockets, compartments and space for water reservoirs for those longer days out.
 They’ve also got a bit more padding and are more comfortable on your shoulders and back.

-Next are the medium-sized rucksacks which are between 35 L and 50 L and these are ideal for multi day hikes and weekends away.
+Next are the medium-sized rucksacks which are between 35 L and 50 L. These are ideal for multi day hikes and weekends away.
 They have more space for clothing and additional fixing points to hang things on the outside if you need them.
 These have better padding on the shoulders and back and allow breathing space to stop those sweaty moments.

-Then there are the large rucksacks which are generally between 65 L and 80 L. These rucksacks cover a wide range of use from hiking, a week away, or even travelling around the world and they hold pretty much everything you need for those trips.
+Then there are the large rucksacks which are generally between 65 L and 80 L. These rucksacks cover a wide range of use from hiking, a week away, or even travelling around the world.
+They hold pretty much everything you need for those trips.

-These rucksacks also contain many pockets and different features so you can access waterproofs and maps quickly, a hydration system so you don’t have to keep taking a bag off every time you want a drink and various hooks and ties as well as compression straps to keep the bag compact and keep things in place rather than rattling around within the rucksack.
+These rucksacks also contain many pockets and different features so you can access waterproofs and maps quickly.
+Many include hydration systems so you don’t have to take the bag off every time you want a drink.
+They also have various hooks and ties as well as compression straps to keep the bag compact and keep things in place rather than rattling around within the rucksack.

 Thankfully these rucksacks usually contain a rain cover which means should it chuck with rain your equipment stays dry.
 These features are sometimes available on some of the smaller rucksacks as well.